 What is the Lift Station 87 Project?

-The Lift Station 87 Project includes a new, above-ground 9.5 million gallon per day lift station in Luke Wood Park at 1900 Mound Street.
+The Lift Station 87 Project includes a new, above-ground 9.5 million gallon-per-day maximum capacity lift station in Luke Wood Park at 1900 Mound Street.
 The new lift station will replace the existing Lift Station 7 at 935 Pomelo Avenue.
-Wastewater flow will be redirected from Lift Station 7 to Lift Station 87 by a new gravity wastewater transmission main, a section of which has been constructed under Hudson Bayou, along the Osprey Avenue corridor.
+Wastewater flow will be redirected from Lift Station 7 to Lift Station 87 by a new gravity wastewater transmission main.
+Once operational, the Lift Station 87 project will improve service and reliability for City of Sarasota customers and protect the environment.

 Why is the project needed?